Things you need to know before you buy a house or condo:

 - Carefully weigh the advice of friends.

 If your friends are experts in certain related fields then listen carefully.
-Otherwise friends could steer you and all or any directions.
+Otherwise friends could steer you in all or any directions.

 - Take the time to sniff out any issues with the property.